Yipara logoYipara

 +

-A round, ball-like lump under your cat's skin is most commonly a lipoma (fatty tumor), sebaceous cyst, or abscess.
-Lipomas feel soft, squishy, and move freely when you push them — they're benign fatty deposits common in older or overweight cats.
-Sebaceous cysts feel smooth and round, like a marble under the skin, and may have a small pore on the surface.
+A round, ball-like lump under your cat's skin is most commonly a fatty lump (fatty tumor), oil gland cyst, or abscess. fatty lumps feel soft, squishy, and move freely when you push them — they're benign fatty deposits common in older or overweight cats.
+Oil gland cysts feel smooth and round, like a marble under the skin, and may have a small pore on the surface.
 Abscesses (from bite wounds or scratches) are more common in outdoor cats, feel warm, may be tender, and can burst on their own.
-Less commonly, a ball-like lump could be a benign mast cell tumor (more often benign in cats than dogs).
+Less commonly, a ball-like lump could be a concerning lump (more often benign in cats than dogs).
 A vet visit with a needle aspirate is the only way to know for sure.

 Will a cyst go away on its own on a cat?